Create a middleware filter

 await Console.Out.WriteLineAsync($"An exception occurred: {ex.Message}");

-// propagate the exception up the call stack throw; } }}Create the configuration method
+// propagate the exception up the call stack throw; } }}Create an extension method

 Use to separate it from other methods and to follow the established naming convention set by MassTransit.